TikTok: Influencer marketing

 TikTok has provided a platform for users to create content not only for fun but also for money.
 As the platform has grown significantly over the past few years, it has allowed companies to advertise and rapidly reach their intended demographic through influencer marketing.
-The platform's AI algorithm also contributes to the influencer marketing potential, as it picks out content according to the user's preference.
+The platform's algorithm also contributes to the influencer marketing potential, as it picks out content according to the user's preference.
 Sponsored content is not as prevalent on the platform as it is on other social media apps, but brands and influencers still can make as much as they would if not more in comparison to other platforms.
-Influencers on the platform who earn money through engagement, such as likes and comments, are referred to as "meme machines."
+Influencers on the platform who earn money through engagement, such as likes and comments, are referred to as "meme machines".

-In 2021, The New York Times reported that viral TikTok videos by young people relating the emotional impact of books on them, tagged with the label "BookTok," significantly drove sales of literature.
+In 2021, The New York Times reported that viral TikTok videos by young people relating the emotional impact of books on them, tagged with the label "BookTok", significantly drove sales of literature.
 Publishers were increasingly using the platform as a venue for influencer marketing.

-In 2022, NBC News reported in a television segment that some TikTok and YouTube influencers were being given free and discounted cosmetic surgeries in order for them to advertise the surgeries to users of the platforms.

-In 2022 it was reported that a trend called "de-influencing" had become popular on the platform as a backlash to influencer marketing.
-TikTok creators participating in this trend made videos criticising products promoted by influencers and asked their audiences not to buy products they did not need.
-However, some creators participating in the trend started promoting alternative products to their audiences and earning commission from sales made through their affiliate links in the same manner as the influencers they were originally criticising.
+In December 2022, NBC News reported in a television segment that some TikTok and YouTube influencers were being given free and discounted cosmetic surgeries in order for them to advertise the surgeries to users of the platforms.
+In 2022, it was reported that a trend called "de-influencing" had become popular on the platform as a backlash to influencer marketing.
+TikTok creators participating in this trend made videos criticizing products promoted by influencers and asked their audiences not to buy products they did not need.
+However, some creators participating in the trend started promoting alternative products to their audiences and earning commission from sales made through their affiliate links in the same manner as the influencers they were originally criticizing.

-Use by businesses
+In June 2022, NBC News reported that some of the influencers paid by FeetFinder, a website that sells foot fetish content, did not disclose their videos were ads.
+FeetFinder said that it has suggested to influencers to be upfront about who was funding them.
+Existing sellers on FeetFinder said that the videos often misrepresented how "easy" it is to make money from posting feet pictures.
+Other TikTok creators have spoken out against accepting sponsorship deals indiscriminately and criticized those who posted undisclosed FeetFinder ads.